-Section 2 How to ask us to pay you back or to pay a bill you have received o make sure you are giving us all the information we need to make a decision, you can fill o laim form to make your request for payment. o tuc □You don't have to use the form, but it will help us process the information faster. □ Either download a copy of the form from our website (myuhc.com/communityplan) or communityplan customer Service and ask for the form. call Mail your request for payment together with any bills or paid receipts to us at this addres s: Part D Prescription drug payment requests: OptumRx P.O.
-Box 650287 Dallas, TX 75265-0287 Medical claims payment requests: UnitedHealthcare
+Section 2 How to ask us to pay you back or to pay a bill you have received aim form to make your request for payment. \square You don't have to use the form, but it will help us process the information faster. □Either download a copy of the form from our website (myuhc.com/communityplan) or call Customer Service and ask for the form.
+Mail your request for payment together with any bills or paid receipts to us at this address: Part D Prescription drug payment requests: OptumRx